hbz/lobid-blog/_posts/2019-09-18-skohub-prototype.md

 <img src="/images/2019-09-18-skohub-prototype/pick-a-license.png" alt="The string 'Inform' is input in the subject field and several entries with this string from a controlled vocabulary are suggested." style="width:620px">

-As said above, we also want to enable adding a subject from a controlled vocabulary to each resource.
+With this setup, we already have covered all information you can create with "Bildungsteiler".
+But we said to also enable adding a subject from a controlled vocabulary to each resource.
 When inputing content into the "Subject" field, we also get a dropdown with suggestions:

 <img src="/images/2019-09-18-skohub-prototype/auto-suggestion-from-skos-vocab.png" alt="The string 'Inform' is input in the subject field and several entries with this string from a controlled vocabulary are suggested." style="width:620px">